 Halloween is a lot of fun for humans, but not so fun for our four-legged friends.

 It’s scary seeing everyone dressed up in weird costumes, some with extra-scary masks.
-So below are some tips to help your dog survive this festive holiday.
+So below are some tips to help your dog survive all those ghouls and goblins!

 Keep your dog at home.
 I know, I know.
 You have the perfect costume planned for your dog and you want to show it off.
 Instead, take some photos of them to show off to all of your friends and save your dog the stress.
 Dogs don’t enjoy being out on such a busy day with “funny looking” people.

 Give your dog a safe place to be at home.
 This is when a crate comes in very handy.
-Set the crate in a place that is out of the way, give your dog a Kong filled with his favorite treats and let them relax.
-They don’t need to participate in all of the events of the night.
-They would be much happier on their own.
+Set the crate in a place that is out of the way, give your dog a treat-filled Kong and let them relax.
+They don’t need to participate in all (or any) of the events of the night; they’ll be much happier on their own.

 If you don’t have a crate, set up a spot in a room such as a bathroom or laundry room.
 Put their bed in there, give them a Kong and put a baby gate up.